itaytalmi/ytt-workshop/1-ytt-basic-yaml/README.md

       dhcp4: true
 ```

-To read this file using YTT, you can run:
+To read this file using ytt, you can run:

 ```bash
 ytt -f base.yaml